-Leading up to this, Stephen blackmails Moore to get Paul Zara’s (Seymour Hoffman) job of Campaign Manager.
+Leading up to this, Stephen blackmails Moore to get Paul Zara’s (Seymour Hoffman) job of campaign manager.
 Stephen had been fired by Zara days before.
 We think that Stephen is doing what he’s doing because he’s “playing politics”, leveraging position to get back at Zara and further his own career.
 But that’s not it.
 Stephen feels guilty about Molly’s suicide (note the scene where he cries in the car).
 He’s angry at himself, but he also blames Governor Morris for not being the flawless leader Stephen thought he was.

 Stephen had looked up to Morris as one would a superhero.
 He thought Morris was above everything, was greater than the average political scum, was the leader of leaders.
-And yet Morris is flawed enough, stupid enough, so fucking cliche as to sleep with the hot intern.
+And yet Morris is flawed enough, stupid enough, so f*cking cliche as to sleep with the hot intern.
 Stephen didn’t care about his career anymore.
 He wanted revenge.
 For Molly.
 For himself.
 In order to achieve this, he had to have the right position.
 If he had remained fired and had spilled the beans, the story would have died.
 “He’s a disgruntled ex-employee.
 He’s mad that he was fired.
 Governor Morris would never do such a thing, that’s hogwash.”
 So he plays politics.
-He has Morris anoint him Campaign Manager.
+He has Morris anoint him campaign manager.
 And then he stabs Morris in the back.

 The movie ends prior to the fulfillment of its climax.
 Thus the climax is haunting the way an unfinished song is.
 “Row, row, row your—.”
 Even though it’s unspoken, the word “boat” resounds.

-As it is with the song “Row, Row, Row Your Boat”, repetition is a major motif of the film: the hot interns; the young, thirsty campaign assistants; both Zara and his rival (played by Giamatti) tell anecdotes about older situations that are similar to current situations; Tomei tells Stephen all politicians are alike, that Morris will disappoint Stephen (which, abstractly, cites the same cyclical nature of politics, the closed-system that it is, cultivating the same problems and personalities again and again); Morris sleeping with another woman (Molly) is the same problem of dozens of politicians; the line “Are you a Bearcat?” is even repeated.
+As it is with the song “Row, Row, Row Your Boat”, repetition is a major motif of Ides of March: the hot interns; the young, thirsty campaign assistants; both Zara and his rival (played by Paul Giamatti) tell anecdotes about older situations that are similar to current situations; Tomei tells Stephen all politicians are alike, that Morris will disappoint Stephen (which, abstractly, cites the same cyclical nature of politics, the closed-system that it is, cultivating the same problems and personalities again and again); Morris sleeping with another woman (Molly) is the same problem of dozens of politicians; the line “Are you a Bearcat?” is even repeated.
 Stephen’s ultimate act, then, is to break the cyclic nature of the political game by “doing the right thing” when no one else will.